Management and Marketing

 The Management degree is intended to prepare students with skills in leadership, negotiation, communication, data analysis, decision making, and innovation and change.
 This degree will provide students the opportunity to integrate their knowledge of management processes with an action learning project in their senior year.
 Management students learn the management and leadership skills needed to become the ethical leaders of tomorrow who are prepared to lead responsible organizations and achieve careers of meaning and purpose.

-The management majors offers two tracks, the general track and the entrepreneurship and innovation track.
+The management major offers two tracks, the general track and the entrepreneurship and innovation track.
 The general track is designed for students to gain a firm foundation in broad management knowledge such as human resource management, international management, leadership and negotiation, and quantitative management.
-The entrepreneurship and innovation track is designed to cultivate entrepreneurial mindsets by developing students’ skills in entrepreneurial innovation, social entrepreneurship, crowdfunding and the start-up process.
+The entrepreneurship and innovation track is designed to cultivate entrepreneurial mindsets by developing students’ skills in entrepreneurial innovation, social entrepreneurship, crowdfunding, and the start-up process.

 Marketing Major

 The field of marketing is changing rapidly, and the opportunities for aspiring marketers are limitless.
-Marketing students d gain strategic marketing decision-making skills by learning how to evaluate and interpret the multitude of factors governing how individual and organizational consumers make decisions about product and services.
+Marketing students gain strategic marketing decision-making skills by learning how to evaluate and interpret the multitude of factors governing how individual and organizational consumers make decisions about product and services.
 The innovative curriculum includes marketing strategy development for the digitally connected world.
 Students learn about developing and deploying strategies across different platforms and emerging technologies to include digital, mobile and user-generated content.

 The marketing major offers two tracks, traditional marketing and digital marketing.
 The traditional track is designed for students to gain a firm foundation in traditional strategic marketing.
 Students learn how to apply quantitative methods to use marketing as a strategic tool to respond to marketing opportunities.
 The digital marketing track offers a focused approach to developing and using specific tools and skills needed to effectively evaluate and interpret data metrics, create digital strategies, and optimize the latest tools for digital content creation for marketing purposes.